Union of South Africa Queen's Medal for Bravery, Gold: Award criteria

 The earlier King's Medal for Bravery, Gold was awarded to recognise acts of gallantry performed in the face of imminent and obvious peril by those residents of the Union of South Africa or its dependent territories who endangered their lives in the act of saving, or endeavouring to save, the lives of others.
 Upon the institution of the Queen's Medal for Bravery, Gold, the conditions of eligibility that had applied to the King's Medal were expanded to include non-citizens of the Union for acts of gallantry within the Union or while saving or endeavouring to save the lives of citizens of the Union elsewhere.

 Order of wear

-In the British order of precedence, the Union of South Africa Queen's Medal for Bravery, Gold ranks as a second level decoration, equivalent to the George Medal.
+In the British order of precedence, the Union of South Africa Queen's Medal for Bravery, Gold ranks as a second-level decoration, equivalent to the George Medal.
 It is preceded by the Venerable Order of Saint John and succeeded by the Distinguished Conduct Medal.

-In South Africa, the medal is ranked as a first level decoration and, despite its status, it has no post-nominal letters.
+In South Africa, the medal is ranked as a first-level decoration and, despite its status, it has no post-nominal letters.
 It is preceded by the Honoris Crux Gold and succeeded by the Woltemade Cross for Bravery, Gold.

-The medal ranks on par with the earlier Union of South Africa King's Medal for Bravery, Gold and the subsequent Woltemade Decoration for Bravery, Gold.
+The medal ranks on par with the earlier Union of South Africa King's Medal for Bravery, Gold and the subsequent Woltemade Decoration for Bravery, Gold (instituted in May 1970).